Sequence-Based Target Coin Prediction for Cryptocurrency Pump-and-Dump: Pump-and-Dump Schemes Analysis

-{\bf Summary:} We summarize the key findings: \begin{itemize}[leftmargin=8pt] \item \textbf{A1}: Coins with middle-cap value and high discussion degree in social media and forums are more likely to be targeted. \item \textbf{A2}: P\&Ds are predictable as the purchase behavior of organizers and VIP members can cause significant market movement before the scheduled pump time. \item \textbf{A3}: A channel has its distinct coin selection strategy, which varies from other channels.
-Coins selected by the same channel show homogeneity in statistics and semantics. \end{itemize}
+{\bf Summary:} We summarize the key findings: \begin{itemize}[leftmargin=8pt] \item \textbf{A1}: Coins with middle capitalization and high levels of social media discussion are more likely to be targeted. \item \textbf{A2}: P\&Ds are predictable as the purchase behavior of organizers and VIP members can lead to significant market movement before the scheduled pump time. \item \textbf{A3}: Each pump channel has its distinct coin selection pattern that varies from other channels.
+The coins pumped by a given channel exhibit homogeneity in both statistics and semantics. \end{itemize}